Perdu/Cookie-Glasses/README.md

 ### Firefox

-⚠️ CookieGlasses for TCFv2 on Firefox has not been extensively tested

 On Firefox, out-of-store addons can only be loaded for the duration of the session (you will have to redo these steps if you close your browser).

 1. Download the ZIP file of Cookie Glasses.